marwy1000/mocka/README.md

   { "keywords": ["age"], "method": "override", "args": { "value": 1 }},
 ```

 It is also possible to make the matching more fine grained by matching the parent keys.
-This is done by providing a JSON object instead of a string, where the value is the final key that is being looke for.
+This is done by providing a JSON object instead of a string, where the value is the final key that is being looked for.
 This matching doesn't allow for partial matches, and is also case insensitive.

 ```json
   {"keywords": [{"parent": {"child": "age"}}], "method": "override", "args": {"value": 1}},